hillaryychan/COMP3141/notes/05_Effects-and-State.md

 ```

 The overall structure of an IO program in Haskell is:
 We have an IO shell which includes a main function and almost all the logic for the program is in pure functions inside it.
-Some times we have State monads, that encapsulate the internal state.
+Sometimes we have State monads, that encapsulate the internal state.

 ![haskell design strategy](../imgs/05-14_haskell-design-strategy.png)